TagEnergy Secures €570m Dual-Currency Green Bond with CIP and GIC Investments

 Established in 2019 by management and the Impala SAS Group, TagEnergy now boasts Mirova and Omnes as additional shareholders.
 The company has recently achieved financial close on several notable renewable energy projects, such as the initial phase of the in Victoria, Australia, which has a total capacity of 1.3 gigawatts (GW), with the first stage delivering 756 megawatts (MW).
 Additionally, TagEnergy has successfully closed deals on four BESS facilities across the United Kingdom, totaling 169 MW.

-The first tranche of the bond, amounting to €270 million (equivalent), will contribute to the of the construction for the first stage of the Golden Plains Wind Farm.
+The first tranche of the bond, amounting to €270 million (equivalent), will contribute to the funding of the construction for the first stage of the Golden Plains Wind Farm.
 The remaining tranche, up to €300 million (equivalent), will be dedicated to financing TagEnergy's other global renewable assets.

 According to TagEnergy, the issuance of the green bond is a key component of their strategy to bring more than 4 GW of onshore wind and other renewable energy projects to commercial operation across multiple OECD jurisdictions.
 The company believes that these notes will help expedite project timelines and facilitate the transition to clean energy.